sud0x0/SUD0x0/_posts/2022-10-02-How-to-protect-yourself-from-cyber-criminals.md

 This is still a questionable approach.
 However, RFID skimming is a practical attack that can be done.

 - Choose proper locks.
 Some rugged looking locks are terrible at protecting you.
-Check this <a href="https://www.youtube.com/c/lockpickinglawyer/about/" target="_blankl">YouTube channel</a> to see how insecure some locks are.
+Check this <a href="https://www.youtube.com/c/lockpickinglawyer/about/" target="_blank">YouTube channel</a> to see how insecure some locks are.

 <br>